-The purpose of a risk analysis is to identify to the GSA Networx PMO. security vulnerabilities and associated risks that may impact the security posture of Qwest provided Networx services.
+The purpose of a risk analysis is to identify to the GSA Networx PMO, security vulnerabilities and associated risks that may impact the security posture of Qwest provided Networx services.
 The Qwest Risk Assessment Plan outlines a risk analysis and subsequent report of the Networx related services, the Networx service infrastructure and OSS.
 Qwest is not proposing an Agency specific Risk Assessment in addition to a Risk Assessment of our Networx service infrastructure and OSS.

-The risk analysis process focuses on identifying vulnerabilities within the services infrastructure (e.g., operating system or network element flaws, architectural concerns), as well as enumerating the threats applicable to specific Networx services.
+The risk analysis process focuses on identifying vulnerabilities within the services infrastructure (e.g., operating system or network element flaws, architectural concerns), as well as enumerating the threats applicable to specific services.
 Together, this threat model and set of known vulnerabilities provide a clear picture of risk and the specific actions required to manage them appropriately.
-Qwest will also conduct security control of assessments our Networx domestic/non-domestic subcontractors/partners/suppliers.
+Qwest will also conduct security control assessments of our Networx domestic and non-domestic subcontractors, vendors, and suppliers.
 Working with the CPO Subcontract Manager, the Qwest Networx Security Manager is responsible to ensure the integration of flow down contract language to address process-based security control assessment.
-This approach will ensure that physical security controls are in place with Qwest's domestic/non-domestic subcontractors, partners, and suppliers who have access to Government information.
-In addition, Qwest will maintain situational awareness on all subcontractors, partners and suppliers that may handle Government information through the daily monitoring of security related activities, including the re-evaluation and recommendation of security controls.
+This approach will ensure that physical security controls are in place with Qwest's domestic/non-domestic subcontractors, vendors, and suppliers who have access to Government information.
+In addition, Qwest will maintain situational awareness on all subcontractors, vendors and suppliers that may handle Government information through the daily monitoring of security related activities, including the re-evaluation and recommendation of security controls.
 The results will be reported to the Qwest Networx Security Manager who in turn will re-evaluate the risk and impact and effect any necessary control changes.
 Qwest will keep a log of any of the control changes that will be included in the yearly risk assessment.

 Through our enterprise Risk Management organization, Qwest has existing processes and the proven expertise to drive this kind of holistic recognition and management of risk.
-In addition to the services and infrastructure provided by Qwest, such an analysis must also consider the state of information security practice and infrastructure risk present at specific Agency customer locations.
-Because this risk analysis requires a clear scoping of specific services provided, along with detailed information sharing from the customer, Qwest will prepare a risk assessment report to communicate actions taken to maintain the Government's security environment at an acceptable level of risk for both Qwest and the Government.
-This will begin within 30 days of the Notice to Proceed, followed by periodic updates according to the customer's requirements.
+In addition to the services and infrastructure provided by Qwest, such analysis must also consider the state of information security practice and infrastructure risk present at specific Government locations.
+Because this risk analysis requires a clear scoping of specific services provided, along with detailed information sharing from the Government, Qwest will prepare a risk assessment report to communicate actions taken to maintain the Government's security environment at an acceptable level of risk for both Qwest and the Government.
+This will begin within 30 days of the Notice to Proceed, followed by periodic updates according to the Government's requirements.

 Security risks evolve over time as technologies change, vulnerabilities are discovered, and the threat climate evolves.
-Through our partnership with the GSA Networx PMO and the Agencies, Qwest will ensure risks are identified and managed in a timely manner according to the customer's requirements.
-In future Risk Assessment reports for the Government, the following areas will be discussed:
+Through our partnership with the GSA Networx PMO, Qwest will ensure risks are identified and managed in a timely manner according to the Government's requirements.